FinalBoss/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites adapte to the width of the browser at specific points, whil responsive responds to the size of the browser at any given point.

 2. Describe what it means to be mobile first vs desktop first.

+With mobile first, you design an app from minimum width and upwards, while desktop first designs and app from maximum width and downwards.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The fontsize allows rem units to have a relative source to go by in regards to rooting it in html.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is like adding an upgrade patch to css.
+It makes the code easy to maintain and adds extra benefits to the styles you use.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like variables and mixins, I don't have anything that gives me too much trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.